BlockHorizons/BlockPets/README.md

 To install:
 - Download one of the pre-built phar files from either releases or the Poggit button below.
 - Drop the phar file in the plugins folder of your server.
-- Restart the server, and enjoy.<br>
+- Restart the server, and enjoy.<br><br>
 [![Poggit-CI](https://poggit.pmmp.io/ci.shield/BlockHorizons/BlockPets/BlockPets)](https://poggit.pmmp.io/ci/BlockHorizons/BlockPets/BlockPets)<br>

 ### Translation
 BlockPets has a language system so everybody can use the plugin in the language they prefer.
-You can change language to one of the available languages in the plugin.yml.
+You can change language to one of the available languages in the config.yml.
 Of course, not every language file exists.
 If you want to help translate, don't hesitate to add a new file and copy the english translations in it, then translate them.
 Any help is greatly appreciated.

 ### Features
 - Pet spawning of most monster types and being able to remove them.